-Available student project - Controlling the properties of 2D materials by defect engineering
+Available student project - Defect Engineering of 2D Materials

 Research fields